-"excluded content for misinformation purposes means any of the following:
+excluded content for misinformation purposes means any of the following: (a) content produced in good faith for the purposes of entertainment, parody or satire;

-(a) content produced in good faith for the purposes of entertainment, parody or satire;
+(b) professional news content;" End Quote

-(b) professional news content;"
+On page 5, under section "2 Definitions," it is concerning to observe that "Professional News Content" is designated as excluded from the scope of this bill.
+While I acknowledge that they are subject to regulation, it is essential to strongly emphasize that in today's rapidly evolving landscape of information dissemination, professional news outlets should unquestionably be held accountable for the propagation of "Misinformation and Disinformation" as determined by relevant authorities, including ACMA.

-On page 5, under section "2 Definitions," it is concerning to observe that "Professional News Content" is designated as excluded from the scope of this Bill.
-While I acknowledge that they are subject to regulation, it is essential to strongly emphasise that in today's rapidly evolving landscape of information dissemination, professional news outlets should unquestionably be held accountable for the propagation of "Misinformation and Disinformation" as determined by relevant authorities, including ACMA.
+The rationale behind this perspective is that globally, a recurrent trend emerges wherein a singular force consistently diverts attention-the driving force being none other than the economy.

-The rationale behind this perspective is that globally, a recurrent trend emerges wherein a singular force consistently diverts attention-the driving force being none other than the economy, often interchangeably referred to as "Money."
-Such economic influence directly equates to power, and the greater the authority conferred upon a solitary corporate entity, institution, or individual, the more we witness the erosion of genuine freedoms.
+Such economic influence directly equates to power and the greater the authority conferred upon a solitary corporate entity, institution, or individual, the more we witness the erosion of genuine freedoms.
 This is a sobering reality exemplified by historical instances such as the sugar industry's misleading portrayal as "Healthy" and the eventual revelation of the cigarette industry's profound connection to cancer.

-Hence, it is of utmost importance to contest the exemption of professional news content from the Bill's purview.
-Furthermore, the information age demands robust accountability across all avenues of communication to safeguard against the undue influence that economic motivations can exert, ultimately protecting the integrity of public discourse and ensuring the public's right to unbiased and reliable information.
+Hence, it is of utmost importance to contest the exemption of professional news content from the bill's purview.
+The information age demands robust accountability across all avenues of communication to safeguard against the undue influence that economic motivations can exert, ultimately protecting the integrity of public discourse and ensuring the public's right to unbiased and reliable information.